Frequently Asked Questions

-LT’s core program is ten months, beginning in September and ending in June.
+LT’s flagship program is ten months, beginning in September and ending in June.
 There are two mandatory overnight retreats, one in September and the other in February, as well as eight day-long Challenge Days.
 You are allowed eight hours of excused absence for the monthly Challenge Days.

 In addition, you will have about two hours of reading (homework to prepare for Challenge Days and retreat) each month, and spend time on two lab projects.
 The amount of time spent on lab projects varies between groups, but is often a significant time commitment.

 How much does LT cost?
 Is financial aid available?

 Tuition for the Class of 2020 is $4,700 and may be paid by the individual or employer (or a combination of both).
 There are also miscellaneous expenses, such as transportation and parking to and from Challenge Days and retreats.
 Hotel accommodations for the retreats and meals are included in the cost of the tuition.

 A limited amount of financial assistance is available to those candidates who are either self-employed, not employed, or employed by a small business, a nonprofit, or in the public sector.
 Candidates employed by large, private-sector companies are not eligible for assistance.

 How do I convince my employer to support my participation in LT?

 Employers benefit from the skills, knowledge and network their employee gains through the LT program.
 LT offers participants a broad network of prestigious contacts across all sectors and industries, and helps them build extensive knowledge of the issues facing the region.
 Employers tell us LT graduates are better leaders, team members, and overall contributors in the workplace.